bhumi6633/Litt-the-Heck-Up/README.md

 2.  **Click 'Litt Me'**
    Instantly get:
-   -  A *Harvey*-style motivational quote
+   -  A motivational quote
-   -  A *Louis*-style roast to fire you up
+   -  A roast to fire you up
-   -  A 3-step *Harvey Specter* power plan
+   -  A 3-step  power plan

 3.  **Add another goal**
    Stack your motivation.
 Track your grind.